heyzxz/all-about-pcol/README.md

 ## Technical Specs
-It is developed in pure javascript.
-Graphics part is based on [Babylonjs](https://github.com/BabylonJS/Babylon.js) Engine.
+This game is developed in pure javascript.
+The graphics part is based on [Babylonjs](https://github.com/BabylonJS/Babylon.js) Engine.

+### File Size
+≈6M first load without browser cache.

 ### Compatibility
-I mainly target for supporting these desktop browsers below:
+It's mainly targeting for supporting the latest versions of these browsers below:
 * **Firefox** ( Tested on both win & mac )
 * **Google Chrome** ( Tested on both win & mac )
 * **Safari** ( Tested on mac )
 * **Edge** ( Tested on win )

-( All of the above are latest versions by June, 2018 )

-For **IE11**, sorry no...
+**IE11?** - sorry no...

-For other WebGL-supported browsers, not test yet...
+**Other WebGL-supported browsers?** - not test yet...

 ### Recommended Browsers
-Browsers with **WebGL 2.0** support are recommended.
+* Browsers with **WebGL 2.0** support are recommended.
 See [here](https://caniuse.com/#search=webgl2) for which.

-According to my personal tests on my Mac (mid 2015, i7, AMD Radeon R9 M370X 2048 MB), **Firefox(60.0.2 (64-bit))** is the winner.
+* According to my personal tests on mac (mid 2015, i7, AMD Radeon R9 M370X 2048 MB), **Firefox(60.0.2 (64-bit))** is the winner.
 ### Mobile Browsers?
 Currently no...
 Computations are too heavy for them.

-*Please note that as it is based on WebGL, performance/compatibility is also depend on your GPU performance of your device.*
+*Please note that as it is based on WebGL, performance/compatibility is also depend on the GPU performance of your device.*

 ## Known Issues
-1. **Rules of Snooker needs to be improved.** Includes:
+* **Rules of Snooker needs to be improved.** Includes:
-	1. Require the fouling player to take a shot again.
+	* Require the fouling player to take a shot again.
-	1. Jump shots Fouls.
+	* Jump shots Fouls.
 Currently it is just allowed.
-	1. Free balls.
+	* Free balls.
 Currently don't have.
-	1. State the desired color when shoting color balls.
+	* State the desired color when shoting color balls.
 (I'm still thinking about how...)

-1. **Some physical parameters needs to be tweaked.**
+* **Some physical parameters needs to be tweaked.**

 ### FAQ
-1. **How to improve gaming performance?**
-	TODO.
+TODO